Tjosh007/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Task to Write a script that adds execution permission to the owner, the group owner and the other users, to the file hello
+Task to Write a script that sets the permission to the file hello according to given instructions